joydeep-b/joydeepb.com/research.md

 ---

-For current research, please see the website for the [Autonomous Mobile Robotics Laboratory](https://amrl.cs.utexas.edu) at UMass Amherst.
+For current research, please see the website for the [Autonomous Mobile Robotics Laboratory](https://amrl.cs.utexas.edu).
 This page lists my research as a PhD student and earlier, for archival purposes.

 ---